EricLBuehler/Kestrel-Programming-Language/docs/references.md

 ## What are references?
 References, denoted by ```&```, are a way of passing information without giving ownership.

-## Use with functions
+## Use
-References do not need to be explicitly accepted by the function.
-Instead, the caller must take a reference.
+References do not need to be explicitly denoted.
+Instead, a reference to a variable may be taken.
 Only one function may own data.
 Taking references of unowned data is allowed.